 This course introduces students to problem-solving and decision making using geospatial analysis techniques, applicable to a range of disciplines.
+Prerequisite: GSTE 101 discusses quantitative techniques for collection, classification, and management of geographical data.
 Prerequisite: GSTE 101

 GSTE-103 Data Acquisition and Management 3-0-3